Infinage/cpp-experiments/json-parser/README.md

 ### Design Decisions
 1. Mimic (imperfectly) Python's JSON module with `loads` and `dumps` methods.
-2. Throw errors instead of using `cout` with `nullptr`.
+2. Throw errors instead of using failing silently by returning a `nullptr`.
-3. Use `std::vector` for both arrays and objects to maintain insertion order, following insights from the Stack Overflow thread.'
+3. Use `std::vector` for both arrays and objects to maintain insertion order, following insights from the Stack Overflow thread.

 ## Requirements